 The City maintains several individual governmental funds.
-Information is presented separately in the governmental funds balance sheet and in the governmental funds statement of revenues, expenditures, and changes in fund balances for the General Fund, Sales Tax 4A Manufacturing Development Corporation, Sales Tax 4B Business Development Corporation, and the Grant Fund, which are considered to be major funds.
+Information is presented separately in the governmental funds balance sheet and in the governmental funds statement of revenues, expenditures, and changes in fund balances for the General Fund, Sales Tax 4A Manufacturing Development Corporation, Sales Tax 4B Business Development Corporation, Grant Fund, and 2024 Capital Projects Fund, which are considered to be major funds.
 Data from the other governmental funds are combined into a single, aggregated presentation.
 Individual fund data for each of these nonmajor governmental funds is provided in the form of combining statements following the required supplementary information.

-The City adopts an annual appropriated budget for its General Fund, Sales Tax 4A Manufacturing Development Corporation, and Sales Tax 4B Business Development Corporation.
+The City adopts an annual appropriated budget for its General Fund, Sales Tax 4A Manufacturing Development Corporation, Sales Tax 4B Business Development Corporation, and Debt Service Funds.
 Budgetary comparison schedules have been provided to demonstrate compliance.